WVU GSCM 425

 1. Demonstrate Fundamental Python Skills: Use Python effectively for data handling and basic scripting in preparation for optimization tasks.

-3. Evaluate and Compare Optimization Tools: Interpret results produced by different solvers, comparing solution quality, run times, and applicability in real-world supply chain scenarios.
+6. Evaluate and Compare Optimization Tools: Interpret results produced by different solvers, comparing solution quality, run times, and applicability across Gurobi and Excel Solver.

-4. Communicate and Collaborate: Work in teams to analyze data, develop optimization models, and present solution insights and recommendations to stakeholders.
+7. Communicate and Collaborate: Work in teams to analyze data, develop optimization models, and present solution insights and recommendations to stakeholders.